dmitrypol/dmitrypol.github.io/_posts/2016-09-24-redis_microserv_deux.md

 end
 {% endhighlight %}

-By re-setting TTL on every request Redis will automatically purge keywords that get requested infrequently or seasonally.
+By re-setting TTL on every request Redis will automatically purge keywords that get requested infrequently.
 To display this data in our UI we built a simple page with you can see at `http://localhost:3001/admin/keywords` (ui\app\views\rails_admin\main\keywords.html.erb)

 {% highlight ruby %}
 <% REDIS_KW.keys.each do |keyword| %>